vheathen/commanded-uniqueness-middleware/README.md

 Documentation going to be available ASAP.

-As of now you can check modules documentation and tests to get to know behavior.
+As of now you can check modules documentation and tests (especially commands examples in `test/support`) to get to know behavior.